sashavor/sashavor.github.io/_pages/about.md

 About me
 ======

-I am currently a Postdoctoral Researcher at the Mila Institute and a Computational Social Scientist at the UN Global Pulse.

 The research subjects I am working on are:
 * The societal and environmental impacts of artificial intelligence (AI)